dArignac/shorty/README.md

   - if you keep the automatically generated domain of Azure (something like https://<some-identifier>.azurestaticapps.net) then set this as the value
   - if you'll use your own domain, then set it as value and within the Azure portal create a custom domain for the site in "Custom Domains" at the Azure Static Web App
     )
 - adjust the generated workflows file in `.github/workflows/` that will deploy to your Azure Static Web App and ensure that the step `Build and deploy` looks like the following.
-Note that the secrect for the API token will have a different name based on the generated domain name of your app.
+Note that the secret for the API token will have a different name based on the generated domain name of your app.
 You need to adjust `app_location`, `api_location`, `output_location` and `env` appropriately:

 ```
       - name: Build And Deploy
         id: builddeploy